History of Tuvalu: Education in the 21st century

-Education and the national strategy plan Te Kakeega III and Te Kete
+Education and the national strategy plans: Te Kakeega III and Te Kete

 The education strategy is described in Te Kakeega II (Tuvalu National Strategy for Sustainable Development 2005–2015) and Te Kakeega III – National Strategy for Sustainable Development-2016–2020.

 Te Kakeega II has identified the following key objectives in regards the development of the education system: (i) Curriculum and Assessment Improvement, (ii) Increased student participation by ensuring access and equity for students with special needs, (iii) Improved quality and efficiency of management, (iv) Human Resource Development, (v) Strengthened community partnerships and develop a culture of working together.

 In 2011 meetings were held to review Te Kakeega II and the Tuvalu Education Strategic Plan (TESP) II; Tuvalu Millennium Development Goals (MDGs) Report.
 In 2013 a report was published on improving the quality of education as part of the Millennium Development Goal Acceleration Framework.

-Te Kakeega III describes the education stragegy as being:
+Te Kakeega III describes the education strategy as being:

-In the national strategy plan for 2021-2030, the name ”Kakeega” was replaced by “Te Kete” which is the name of a domestic traditional basket woven from green or brown coconut leaves.
+In the national strategy plan for 2021–2030, the name ”Kakeega” was replaced by “Te Kete” which is the name of a domestic traditional basket woven from green or brown coconut leaves.
 Symbolically, “Te Kete” has biblical significance for Tuvaluan Christian traditions by referencing to the basket or the cradle that saved the life of Moses.